Some guiding thoughts when investigating sequences

 - Any horizontal spectral lines?
 At what frequency?
 Is 44100/frequency near an integer?

-- To get more precise frequency information in Audacity, use Analyze-> Plot Spectrum.
+- To get more precise frequency information in Audacity, select the sound (all of it or a part of it) and use Analyze-> Plot Spectrum.

 Consider the sequence itself.